medialab/search-tweets-python/README.rst

   --results-per-call RESULTS_PER_CALL
                         Number of results to return per call (default 10; max
                         100) - corresponds to 'max_results' in the API
-  --max-tweets MAX_TWEETS
+  --expansions EXPANSIONS
+                        A comma-delimited list of object expansions to include in endpoint responses.
+(API default: "") --tweet-fields TWEET_FIELDS
+                        A comma-delimited list of Tweet JSON attributions to include in endpoint responses.
+(API default:
+                        "id,text")
+  --user-fields USER_FIELDS
+                        A comma-delimited list of user JSON attributions to include in endpoint responses.
+(API default: "id") --media-fields MEDIA_FIELDS
+                        A comma-delimited list of media JSON attributions to include in endpoint responses.
+(API default: "id") --place-fields PLACE_FIELDS
+                        A comma-delimited list of Twitter Place JSON attributions to include in endpoint responses.
+(API
+                        default: "id")
+  --poll-fields POLL_FIELDS
+                        A comma-delimited list of Tweet Poll JSON attributions to include in endpoint responses.
+(API default: "id") --max-tweets MAX_TWEETS
                         Maximum number of Tweets to return for this session of requests.